syg/personal-site/_posts/2018-04-30-the-semantics-of-all-class-elements.md

 <a class="permanchor"></a>
 Getters and setters are possible as well.
 There are no generator, async, or async generator getter and setter forms for private instance methods.

-Private fields are specified as a per-instance list of map of `#` names to property descriptors.
+Private methods are specified as a per-instance list of map of `#` names to property descriptors.
 This preserves the symmetry of expressible forms with public instance methods, as well as enforce the restrictions that come with private fields.

 {% highlight js %}
 class Ex20 {